+The Traffic Wizard application will utilize the growth of the smartphone market to reduce the effects of congestion on individual drivers.
 According to Schroeder (2011), the number of smartphones sold in the first fiscal quarter of 2011, 100.9 million units, is double the number of units sold in the first fiscal quarter of 2010, 54.6 million units.
 This increase of sales illustrates a growth in the smartphone market.
-Traffic Wizard will utilize this market to reduce the effects of congestion on individual drivers.